arc-securitas/webapp/README.md

 ## API Calls
-HTTP requests are used by the frontend to communicate with the backend.
-The results of the HTTP requests as a state in the frontend.
+HTTP requests are used by the frontend to communicate with the backend. ==The results of the HTTP requests as a state in the frontend.==
 1. Import the state hook.
 Import any other hooks such as the effect, params, and navigate based on the need.
 ```
 import React, { useState } from 'react';
 ```
-2. Set up the state variable using the state hook and define the structure as a argument within the ``useState()``` function
+2. Set up the state variable using the state hook and define the structure as a argument within the ```useState()``` function
 ```
 const [records, setRecords] = useState(/** Structure */);
 ```